wso2/k8s-api-operator/scenarios/scenario-13/S02-APIM_for_Istio_Services_MTLS/README.md

 #### Step 4: Deploy an API for the microservices

-- We are creating a namespace called wso2 and deploy our API there.
-In this namespace, we have not enabled Istio sidecar injection.
+- We are creating a namespace called `wso2` and deploy our API there.
+In this namespace, we have **NOT enabled Istio sidecar injection**.

     **Note:** For this sample, using the flag `--override` to update configs, if there are images in the docker registry which where created during older versions of API Operator.